-If you upgrade to Mac OS to 10.15 (Catalina), due to the change in OSX security policy, you need to answer a prompt from OSX system to allow Worksnaps client to capture screen.
+If you upgrade to Mac OS to 10.15 (Catalina) or OSX 11 (Big Sur), due to the change in OSX security policy, you need to answer a prompt from OSX system to allow Worksnaps client to capture screen.
 Without the permission from you, only the background of your screen will be captured (i.e., no application window will be captured.)

 Here is what will happen:

 1. After you launch Worksnaps Client, when it tries to capture screen notification for the first time, there will be a Screen Recording prompt from OSX (see below).
 You can click Open System Preferences button to grant permission.

 2. You will see the following dialog box

 (Note: If in step 1 you click Deny button, you can still manually open System Preferences -> Security & Privacy to perform this step.)